The difference between root and stem is due to the following properties:

 - Stems are the part of the shoot system that flourishes above the soil surface and shows negative geotropism.
 Roots are the part of the root system that flourishes underground the soil and shows positive geotropism.

-- Stems bend towards the light and are positively phototropic while roots are negatively phototropic.
+- Stems bend towards the light and are positively phototropic, while roots are negatively phototropic.

-- Multicellular stem hairs are present throughout the body of stem, whereas roots are always surrounded by unicellular root hairs.
+- Multicellular stem hairs are present throughout the body of the stem, whereas roots are always surrounded by unicellular root hairs.

-- The epidermis of root comprises of several root hairs that participate in water and mineral absorption and are absorptive in function.
+- The epidermis of root comprises several root hairs that participate in water and mineral absorption and are absorptive in function.
 The epidermis of the stem is protective in function.

-- Root possesses a broad cortex and stem possesses a narrow cortex.
+- Root possesses a broad cortex, and stem possesses a narrow cortex.

 - Root performs two functional roles like anchorage and nutrient absorption, whereas stem performs functions like preparation, transportation and storage of food in a plant system.